nicolleharding/Elna-Vedic-Astrology/README.md

 - Convert Faqs to a table which has drop-downs instead of all the copy visible.- done

 **Book Page : Section**
-- Change size of submit button.
+- Change size of submit button. - done
-- Change size of text boxes to be responsive.
+- Change size of text boxes to be responsive. - done
-- Change form submit to Code Institute deposit.
+- Change form submit to Code Institute deposit. - done
 - Layout is boring need to look at imagery. - done
 - Add CSS to form layout. - done
 - Fix background image. - done